Stories

 —a camper at Camp Agape

-These words from a camper at Camp Agape, a camp in Cabot, Vermont for children who have experienced having a parent in prison resonate how the Caring Coins are a tangible reminder of the caring, connection and hope they receive at Camp Agape.
-Camp Agape is a place where these children can be themselves and have fun.
-They are with other kids experiencing what they are experiencing.
+These words come from a camper at Camp Agape, in Cabot, Vermont which works with children who have experienced having a parent in prison.
+Camp Agape is a place where these children can be themselves and have fun, and spend time with other kids who are experiencing similar life challenges.
 The campers participate in discussions, games, and crafts focusing on caring, respect for self and each other.
-Each camper receives a Caring Coin for themselves and additional coins to Pass On.
-Frequently, a camper shared a Caring Coin with another camper they felt was having a difficult time.
-Many campers returned with their coins from previous years which reflects what Camp Agape and the Caring Coins meant to them.
+Each camper receives a Caring Coin for themselves and additional coins to pass on.
+Frequently, a camper will share a Caring Coin with another camper they feel are having a difficult time.
+Many campers returned with their coins from previous years which reflects what Camp Agape and the Caring Coins means to them.

 The Mudslide in Oso, Washington